Are there hidden traps on your curriculum vitae (CV) or LNC resume?

 This is what you should NOT put into your document

 1. Don’t include a career objective, such as “Find a job in a progressive labor and delivery unit.”
-That would be appropriate if you were applying for a job, but it’s not appropriate if you are looking for work as an LNC.
+That would be appropriate if you were applying for a job in a hospital, but it’s not appropriate if you are looking for work as an LNC.

 2. Don’t include your birth date, marriage date, names and ages of your children, hobbies, political and religious affiliations and extra-curricular activities.
 It’s never possible to anticipate how somebody is going to react to those.
 In this era of identity theft, protect your private details.
 For the same reason, do not list your social security number or nursing license number.